infrastructurebuilder/ibparent/README.md

 necessary plugins and manages most of the relevant dependencies for dealing with our internal projects as well as giving us a platform for keeping those up to date.

+### Exception Translator

+The code from the [com.mscharhag.ET](git@github.com:mscharhag/ET.git) package was directly into `ibexceptions` for modularization.
+If the ET project ever releases with modules, we will remove it and start depending on that module.

 ## Changes

 This parent releases regularly.
 Usually, this means every 2 weeks or so, but might mean more frequently if